Old Courthouse Square project takes shape in Santa Rosa

-In a nod to the past, the central turf area will be in the x-shape of the footprint of the old courthouse, which was damaged in the 1906 earthquake.
-The area has been framed with sections of the granite courthouse steps from the rebuilt courthouse that was demolished in 1966, most of which have been sitting in a city corporation yard for 50 years.
+In a nod to the past, the central turf area will be in the x-shape of the footprint of the old courthouse, which was demolished in 1966.
+The area has been framed with sections of the granite courthouse steps, most of which have been sitting in a city corporation yard for 50 years.

 Dozens of new sycamore trees have also recently been planted into nutrient rich soil that is also loamy to encourage drainage.
 The root balls of the hardy trees, known as London planetrees, have been planted amid a type of subterranean scaffolding called Silva Cells that underlay much of the square.

 The cells create voids that make it easier for roots to grow and form a large underground stormwater retention area that has been very effective at keeping the site somewhat dry during the heavy rains, city inspector Lionel Rocha said.